dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 and paper maker Nathan Sellers of nearby Willcox Mill at Ivy Mills, Chester, Pennsylvania.
 Sellers kept exquisitely detailed journals, currently located in the collection of the American Philosophical Society, in which he noted orders of imported "woven" wire to make wove paper moulds in 1773.
-Nathan Sellers was of a select few skilled wire mold makers, potentially the only individual, to make wove paper molds in Pennsylvania at that time, and became the primary mould maker for many of the colonial paper mills throughout the Revolution.
+Nathan Sellers was of a select few skilled wire mould makers, potentially the only individual, to make wove paper moulds in Pennsylvania at that time, and became the primary mould maker for many of the colonial paper mills throughout the Revolution.
 Interestingly, Benjamin Franklin, member of the "Committee of Five" selected to draft the Declaration, knew of, possessed and used wove paper at this time, as he exhibited and introduced wove paper to France (Paris) around 1777.<a href="#footnotes">(16)</a>
-Imported paper became increasingly scarce during this time, which necessitated Colonial pa-per mills to maximize production.
-Benjamin Franklin was largely responsible for the massive efforts in rag collection used in paper making in Philadelphia, and Nathan Sellers was even re-called from serving in the army to return to wire mould making during the Revolution.<a href="#footnotes">(17)</a> The presence of a partial watermark exists in the upper, left margin (recto) of the manuscript, which, when first analyzed through light board illumination, proved difficult to discern.
+Imported paper became increasingly scarce during this time, which necessitated Colonial paper mills to maximize production.
+Benjamin Franklin was largely responsible for the massive efforts in rag collection used in paper making in Philadelphia, and Nathan Sellers was even recalled from serving in the army to return to wire mould making during the Revolution.<a href="#footnotes">(17)</a> The presence of a partial watermark exists in the upper, left margin (recto) of the manuscript, which, when first analyzed through light board illumination, proved difficult to discern.
 Further investigation into this watermark is warranted, and should be compared to existing examples